iotaledger/integration-services/documentation/docs/getting_started/installation/node_setup.md

 ### Start the MongoDB

-Now you can start docker-compose in the same `/api` directory to setup your mongo database.
+Now you can start docker-compose in the same root directory to setup your mongo database.

 ```
 docker-compose up -d mongo